We asked Dr. Elie Hobeika the 10 most common questions he hears about progesterone supplements:

 The decision of what progesterone supplement will be used is dependent upon a physician’s judgment and personal preferences, as well as a patient’s particular situation.

 In the past, intramuscular injections were commonly used as a result of the lack of other available preparations.
-Multiple studies have shown no difference in the outcome of IVF treatment when compared to vaginal progesterone, and some even have even shown superiority of vaginal progesterone..
+Multiple studies have shown that in certain types of treatment cycles, there is no difference in the outcome when compared to vaginal progesterone.
 An additional advantage of vaginal progesterone is that it does not cause the pain of intramuscular progesterone injections.
 In some circumstances, combinations of different types of progesterone may be prescribed.

 What costs are associated with progesterone medication?